saucelabs/elemental-next/frontend/docs/updated-tips/51-how-to-work-with-javascript-alerts/javascript.md

 ## Intro

 Built into Selenium is the ability to switch to an alert window and either accept or dismiss it.
-This way your tests can continue unencumbered by dialog boxes that may feel just out of reach.
+This way your tests can continue unencumbered by dialog boxes.

 ## Use Case